 The game encourages you to make up your own rules about how to flick the chicken.
 Given how creative some of our Cub Scouts can be, I expect all kinds of wacky rules.

 Did you know that Amazon Prime has a FREE 30 day trial?
-I joined a few years ago about this time of year to get Christmas gifts here more quickly.
+I joined a few years ago right before the holidays so I could get Christmas gifts here more quickly.
 I loved it so much, I decided to keep my membership.

 Thank You Notes

-Gifts don’t have to cost money to be treasured.
-Have the boys in your den write thank you notes to their leader, and encourage them to talk about what the leader has taught them in Cub Scouts.
-I promise these will bring a tear to eyes of your Scouter.
+Leader gifts don't have to cost money to be treasured.
+Have the kids in your den write thank you notes to their leader, and encourage them to talk about what the leader has taught them in Cub Scouts.
+I promise these will bring a tear to the eyes of your Scouter.